molenathyhoangxuannguyen/Movie_Pot/README.md

-# Project Name: *Luxar*
+# Project Name: *Movie Pot*
-Luxar is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Movie Pot is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ### User Stories